PlexDevelopment/Website/docs/customization/config.md

 This is the port that Redis is listening on.
 This is requird for Redis to work.

 ### data.side.password
 This is the password for your Redis instance.
-Note that this can be left if authentication is turned off.
+Note that this can be left blank if authentication is turned off.

 ## Worlds